RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 #.
 If the **green LED** is **OFF** or **blinking**.
 There appears to be something wrong with the power supply or USB cable.
 Make sure that:

-    * You have plugged the USB cable into the correct USB port on the Red Pitaya.
+    * You have plugged the power cable into the correct USB port on the Red Pitaya.
-    * Your power supply is capable of delivering 5 V/2 A (or 12 V/1 A for SIGNALlab 250-12).
+    * Your power supply is capable of delivering 5 V/2 A (12 V/1 A for SIGNALlab 250-12 or 5 V/3 A for Gen 2 boards).
+Please note that computer USB ports typically provide only 0.5 A, which is not enough to power the Red Pitaya board.
-    * Try replacing the USB cable and the USB power supply.
+    * Try replacing the power cable and the USB power supply.

     If none of the above helps, please :ref:`contact us <report_problem>`.

 #.
 If the **green LED** is turned **ON** but the **blue LED** is turned **OFF** and the **orange LED** is **barely lit**.
 In this case, there is an error loading the Red Pitaya file system from the SD card.
 Make sure that:

-    * You have connected the USB cable to the correct USB port on the Red Pitaya.
+    * You have connected the power cable to the correct USB port on the Red Pitaya.
-    * You have inserted the Red Pitaya SD card correctly and the Red Pitaya OS is installed (Note that Red Pitayas come with a pre-installed OS on SD cards.
+    * You have inserted the Red Pitaya SD card correctly and the Red Pitaya OS is installed (Note that Red Pitaya boards come with a pre-installed OS on SD cards.
 However, SD cards can become corrupted - in this case follow these instructions to :ref:`Prepare SD card <prepareSD>` to properly reinstall the Red Pitaya OS on the SD card).
     * If you have recently upgraded your OS and Red Pitaya was working and now it is not, this is probably due to an incorrect ``hw_rev`` number in the EEPROM.
 Please see this GitHub issue |#250|.
       The RMA terms in the GitHub issue will be offered to anyone with this issue, regardless of warranty.
-    * Try a different SD card.
+    * Use a different SD card.
-    * Try connecting via a :ref:`serial console <console>` and check the boot sequence for feedback:
+    * Connect via the :ref:`serial console <console>` and check the boot sequence for feedback:

         1. Red Pitaya should print information about the boot sequence.
         #.
-Check that the Zynq SoC is booting (message *Autoboot will start in 3...2...1...
+Check that the Zynq SoC (U-Boot) is booting (message *Autoboot will start in 3...2...1...
 (Hit any key to stop)*).
         #.
-Check that the kernel boot sequence shows no signs of looping.
+Check that the Linux kernel boot sequence shows no :ref:`signs of looping <faq_rebooting>`.
+If you detect looping, please check if you have an *External Clock* board and the external clock is connected and has the correct specifications.
         #.
 If the kernel boot reaches the Linux welcome message, then the Red Pitaya is fine.
 Check that the **blue LED** is not damaged.

         If the serial console gives no feedback during the boot sequence, please :ref:`contact us <report_problem>`.